Capacity-Controlled Global Attention for Graph Transformers: Main Results

-Table~\ref{tab:lrgb} shows LRGB results. \siggate{} achieves $0.6947 \pm 0.0037$ AP on Peptides-func, competitive with but not surpassing GRIT ($0.6988$); on Peptides-struct, $0.2431 \pm 0.0012$ MAE.
-Both improvements over GraphGPS are statistically significant ($p < 0.001$).
-On Peptides-func, we note that GRIT achieves higher AP; \siggate{} does not claim state-of-the-art on this benchmark.
-Following T{\"o}nshoff et al.~\cite{tonshoff2024where}, we include tuned GCN baselines to contextualize the overall graph transformer advantage.
+Table~\ref{tab:lrgb} reports the Peptides tasks. \siggate{} reaches $0.6947\pm0.0037$ AP on Peptides-func, competitive with but below GRIT ($0.6988\pm0.0082$); we do not claim the lead on this task.
+On Peptides-struct, \siggate{} reaches $0.2431\pm0.0012$ MAE, the best entry in the table.
+Both improvements over GraphGPS are significant ($p<0.001$).
+Following T\"onshoff et al.~\cite{tonshoff2024where}, we include a tuned GCN baseline to keep the graph-transformer advantage in perspective, since careful tuning narrows the gap considerably on these benchmarks.